 - Works closely, and reports to Department of Developmental Services liaison.

 - Perform monthly, quarterly, and annual site visits to ensure safety, quality and comprehensive care standards are upheld.

 - Complete monthly, quarterly, and annual reports/related documentation in a timely manner as indicated by the Department of Developmental Service guidelines.

 - Develop and expand knowledge base regarding ARFPSHN and other residential facility regulations, standards of nursing practice and other laws and/or regulations related to the medical care of those served by RCOC.

 - Serves as a source of information, resources and support for RCOC’s service coordinators to ensure the coordination of quality services that meet regulatory standards and the unique medical needs of each person served.

 - Consults with RCOC staff, individuals served, their families, service providers and community medical professionals regarding persons’ served health-related needs, placement and programming.

-- Participates in Planning Team Meetings to assist in addressing medical needs of individuals served by RCOC.
+- Participates in interdisciplinary Transition Meetings to assist in addressing medical/nursing needs of individuals transitioning into the community.

 - Participates in administrative hearings when nursing consultation and expertise is required.